 On March 20, 2023, the Company entered into a \$1.5 billion 364-day credit agreement (the 364-Day Credit Agreement) and a \$4.0 billion amended and restated five-year credit agreement (the 5-Year Credit Agreement).
-The 364-Day Credit Agreement replaced the \$1.5 billion 364-day credit agreement dated as of March 24, 2022, which was terminated in accordance with its terms effective March 20, 2023.
-Amounts borrowed under the 364-Day Credit Agreement are required to be repaid no later than March 18, 2024, unless (i) Honeywell elects to convert all then outstanding amounts into a term loan, upon which such amounts shall be repaid in full on March 18, 2025, or (ii) the 364-Day Credit Agreement is terminated earlier pursuant to its terms.
+The 364-Day Credit Agreement is the stem seffective March 20, 2023.
+Amounts borrowed under the 364-Day Credit Agreement are required to be repaid no later than March 18, 2024, unless (i) Honeywell elects to convert all then outstanding amounts into a term loan, upon which such amounts shall be repaid in later than March 18, 2025, or (ii) the 364-Day Credit Agreement is terminated earlier pursuant to its terms.
 The 5-Year Credit Agreement amended and restated the previously reported \$4.0 billion amended and restated five-year credit agreement dated as of March 24, 2022.
 Commitments under the 5-Year Credit Agreement can be increased pursuant to the terms of the 5-Year Credit Agreement to an aggregate amount not to exceed \$4.5 billion.
 The 364-Day Credit Agreement and 5-Year Credit Agreement are maintained for general corporate purposes.